quicwg/base-drafts/draft-ietf-quic-transport.md

 The endpoint SHOULD ignore all ICMP messages that fail validation.

 An endpoint MUST NOT increase PMTU based on ICMP messages; see Section 3, clause 6 of {{!DPLPMTUD}}.
-Any reduction in the QUIC maximum packet size MAY be provisional until QUIC's loss detection algorithm determines that the quoted packet has actually been lost.
+Any reduction in the QUIC maximum packet size in response to ICMP messages MAY be provisional until QUIC's loss detection algorithm determines that the quoted packet has actually been lost.

 ## Datagram Packetization Layer PMTU Discovery